eleemhui/firmware-scan-service/cmd/worker/README.md

 If `processScan` returns an error the message is nacked with `requeue=false` and routed to the dead-letter queue.

-## Watchdog

-A background goroutine runs every minute and resets scans stuck in `started` for more than 5 minutes back to `scheduled`, then re-publishes their IDs to the queue so they are retried.

 ## Scaling

 Run multiple worker instances with `docker compose up --scale worker=N`.
 RabbitMQ delivers each message to exactly one consumer; `prefetch=1` distributes work evenly across all instances.